Runtime: 97 Minutes

 One of the things that makes the film work is the world-building; the establishment of stakes and complications for Sarah to face.
 Director Pastoll and screenwriter Ronan Blaney go for a slow-burn pace to create an uncompromising world that Sarah has to trudge through and it is frightening to see that all of those hardships are known exclusively to women.

-The police belittle her due to her love for her husband (who may or may not be a drug dealer); her mother (Jane Brenan) berates her for marrying her husband in the first place; even the grocer objectifies her as a prostitute just because she has money.
-It is these complications that provide the solid backbone of the characterization of Sarah and it works splendidly as the story reaches the second act when Sarah makes decisions that she cannot go back on.
+The police belittle her due to her love for her husband (who may or may not be a drug dealer); her mother (Jane Brenan) criticises her for marrying him in the first place; it is these complications that provide the solid backbone of the characterization of Sarah and it works splendidly as the story reaches the second act when Sarah makes decisions that she cannot go back on.